mandarkatkar21/Projects/Credit Modeling/ReadMe.md

 ### Model Evaluation Metrics:
 - Accuracy
 - Precision, Recall, F1-score
-- Confusion Matrix

 ## Hyperparameter Tuning
-GridSearchCV was used for hyperparameter tuning of Random Forest and XGBoost to improve model performance.
+RandomizedSearchCV and GridSearchCV was used for hyperparameter tuning of  XGBoost to improve model performance.

 ## Results
-- Random Forest and XGBoost outperformed the Decision Tree model.
+- XGBoost outperformed the Decision Tree model.
 - Feature importance analysis helped in identifying the key factors affecting loan approval.

 ## Installation & Usage